Cinespace Film Studios: Chicago

-With 36 sound stages on its 2 million+ square foot main campus in Chicago's North Lawndale neighborhood, and additional studios currently under construction at 31st and Kedzie, Cinespace is the largest film studio outside of California.
-Since opening, Cinespace has helped bring more than 15,000 new jobs to the area.
-In addition to studio space, Cinespace Chicago Film Studios houses dozens of production offices and support spaces as well as numerous production tenants that offer equipment, casting services, post-production houses, a 3D animation company, plus camera and lighting rentals and sales.
+Thstudioio is planned to have 36 sound stages on its 2 million square foot main campus in Chicago's North Lawndale neighborhoods.
+Additional studios have been under construction at 31st and Kedzie.
+In addition to studio space, Cinespace Chicago Film Studios houses numerous production offices and support spaces as well as production tenants.

 Cinespace partnered with DePaul University's film school in 2013 to house student classrooms, two interactive stages, faculty offices, lounges, and equipment vaults.
 Ranked in the top 25 film schools nationwide, DePaul University's School of Cinematic Arts program teaches aspiring producers and creatives about all aspects of television and film production.

-Since its inception, Cinespace has brought in more than 3 billion dollars in film-related spending to Chicago.
+Since its inception, Cinespace has brought in more than $3 billion in film-related spending to Chicago.